 Oregon State University has established the infrastructure necessary to implement the following steps to improve the state of preparedness during critical incidents that occur on campus:

-Providing information about all disaster scenarios is impossible given the variety of potential threats that might occur.
+Providing information about all disaster scenarios is impossible given the variety of potential threats which might occur.
 Please refer to the Informational Links provided on this page.
 These are uncertain times.
 The continuing provision of information to keep you informed and helping you to reduce risks is part of the institution’s commitment to providing the safest community possible.
 Maintaining the safety of the campus is a collective effort by all members of the Oregon State University community.

-We are calling upon you as a member of the community to be vigilant in immediately reporting suspicious activity that you observe on campus.
-Your intimate knowledge of personal space and areas you frequent on campus enable you to best judge persons or conditions that are out of place or suspicious.
+We're calling upon you as a member of the community to be vigilant in immediately reporting suspicious activity you observe on campus.
+Your intimate knowledge of personal space and areas you frequent on campus enable you to best judge persons or conditions out of place or suspicious.
 When you observe anything that seems out of the ordinary, we encourage you to immediately call the DPS/OSP at 7-7000.
-Your assistance in alerting us to suspicious conditions, events, or persons is a critical component of maintaining a safe and secure campus and the DPS/OSP is dependant on a collaborative campus community to successfully maintain safety at this institution.
+Your assistance in alerting us to suspicious conditions, events or persons is a critical component in maintaining a safe and secure campus.
+The Department of Public Safety and Oregon State Police are dependant on a collaborative campus community to successfully maintain safety at this institution.

-Each person is encouraged to keep available items such as a flashlight, spare batteries, a portable radio, medicine, and other necessary personal supplies.
+Each person is encouraged to keep available items such as a flashlight, spare batteries, a portable radio, medicine and other necessary personal supplies.
 In the event of a campus emergency, there will be utilization of all available county, state, and federal disaster relief agencies to provide food and water should an emergency arise.

-Some specific suggestions for citizens from The Department of Public Safety/Oregon State Police and the Homeland Security Terrorist Threat Warning System are found below for reference to help in determining appropriate actions to be taken.
+Some specific suggestions for citizens from The Department of Public Safety, Oregon State Police and the Homeland Security Terrorist Threat Warning System are found below for reference to help in determining appropriate actions to be taken.

 Take note that much or most of this information applies to areas off campus and your travels beyond our local community.
 Please note that this announcement was issued nationwide and is not unique to the Willamette Valley.